aayush1408/Btn-loader/README.md

    <button class="btn-loader">Button</button>
 </div>
 ```
-This will generate a default loader, to modify the default loader use the given below attributes.
+This will generate a default loader, to modify the default loader use the attributes given below.

 ### Cool Attributes